 J.M.Whistler transfer lithograph printed in black ink.
 Printed on fine handmade laid paper with watermark, a star in a elaborated square with the letter ‘J’.
 (This watermark is only found in two subjects, of which this is one.)
-The watermark indicates that this is the posthumous edition of fifty-six impressions printed by Goulding in 1904, the stone was erased the same year.
+One of only fifty-six impressions printed by Goulding in 1904, the stone was erased the same year.
+A posthumous edition.
 Way states that there were 12 lifetime impressions, prior to the Goulding printing.In good condition.
 Rare.

 Image size 203 x 162 mm